 “Black-led organizations are 24 percent smaller than the revenues of their white-led counterparts, and the unrestricted net assets of the same organizations are 76 percent smaller than their white-led counterparts.”

-Here are a couple of questions that have come up for me during the past three years, and it would be wonderful to hear additional questions and/or ideas from the Exponent community:
+Here are a couple of questions that have come up for me during the past three years:

 - Does your foundation/fund operate internally—your ways of working, your processes and procedures—in a way that reflects the world your mission is designed to create?